jeffreybergier/VBoxMouse/README.md

 I have never done any kind of development like this before.
 So if you are good in C or otherwise want to help, let me know.
 Not sure if I will succeed at this.

+## I asked ChatGPT

+Yes, VirtualBox uses a similar approach but with its own custom communication mechanism for guest-host interaction.
+Like VMware, VirtualBox provides paravirtualized drivers (called Guest Additions) to improve performance, including mouse handling.
+However, the specific implementation differs.

+Comparison: VMware vs. VirtualBox Guest Communication

+Both VMware and VirtualBox use I/O ports and inline assembly for low-level communication between the guest OS and the hypervisor.
+However, VirtualBox uses its own port-based protocol.

+1. VMware’s Approach (Seen in Your Driver)
+	•	Uses specific I/O ports (like VMMOUSE_PROTO_PORT) to communicate with the hypervisor.
+	•	Uses the inl assembly instruction to send/receive data:

+inl %%dx, %%eax

+	•	This allows VMware to handle guest mouse input efficiently.

+2. VirtualBox’s Approach
+	•	VirtualBox also uses I/O ports, but with a different mechanism.
+	•	It provides a custom instruction, VMMCALL, for hypervisor communication.
+	•	Example of how VirtualBox communicates with the host (in assembly):

+mov eax, 0x564D5868  ; 'VMXh' Magic number mov ebx, param       ; Command parameter mov ecx, VBOX_PORT   ; VirtualBox port mov edx, 0x5658      ; Port number in  eax, dx          ; Read response from VirtualBox

+	•	Instead of inl, it may use VMCALL or VMMCALL (depending on the CPU type) to communicate.

+Does VirtualBox Have a Similar Mouse Driver?

+Yes, VirtualBox includes a paravirtualized mouse driver as part of its Guest Additions.
+	•	The VirtualBox mouse driver allows seamless pointer integration, similar to VMware.
+	•	Instead of VMMouse, VirtualBox uses VBoxGuest modules.
+	•	Some parts of its communication are shared memory-based rather than just I/O ports.

+Key Differences

+Feature	VMware (VMMouse)	VirtualBox (VBoxMouse) Communication	I/O ports (inl instruction)	I/O ports + VMCALL / VMMCALL Magic Number	VMMOUSE_PROTO_MAGIC	'VMXh' Paravirtualization	Yes (optimized mouse input)	Yes (Guest Additions) Shared Memory	No (mostly I/O port-based)	Yes, supports shared memory for efficiency

+Conclusion
+	•	Yes, VirtualBox uses assembly to communicate with the host, but the method differs.
+	•	Instead of VMware’s inl-based port I/O, VirtualBox often uses VMCALL/VMMCALL for privileged hypervisor interactions.
+	•	If you’re looking to write a VirtualBox-specific mouse driver, you’d need to use VirtualBox’s communication protocol instead of VMware’s.

+Would you like help finding VirtualBox’s equivalent mouse driver code? 🚀